Skip to content

 What are the main differences between Carfax and AutoCheck reports?

-AutoCheck’s main advantage over CarFax is its ability to track auction cars, whereas CarFax is known for not being able to track cars at auctions effectively.
+AutoCheck’s report content’s main difference over CarFax is its ability to track auction cars, whereas CarFax is known for not being able to track cars at auctions as effectively.
 If you are buying an auctioned vehicle, then consider using Autocheck.
 They also provide a free AutoCheck score, which is a bit confusing but can be seen as useful.
 AutoCheck gives Buyback protection to registered and qualified vehicles.
 Additionally, it will return a list of comparable cars based on your AutoCheck score.
 They have a vehicle and a database of cars for sale, too.
+The Carfax name is more trusted and recognized and Carfax also includes maintenance reports.
+When compared to Carfax, Autocheck is cheaper, features a better rating system, and offers exclusive auction information.

 You’re likely to receive a free report from one or both of these services if you’re buying from a dealer, broker, or online service.